 Nutrition Trends for 2018 According to the Pros

 This is the time of year we look into our crystal ball to see what lies ahead.
-Sun Basket registered dietitian Lindsey Kane spoke to leading nutrition writers around the country to find out what’s on the menu for 2018.
+Sun Basket's Director of Nutrition, Lindsey Kane spoke to leading nutrition writers around the country to find out what’s on the menu for 2018.

 Which healthy eating trends do you predict will dominate in 2018?
 Is there one you are particularly excited about?